-7.1.4 The trench fire
+7.1.3 The trench fire

 Start your fire gently, the trench does not have to be full of wood and must not be allowed to become a furnace.
 Do not take the metal plates off except for cleaning.
 Do not let the fire get excessively hot.
 Do not use water to dampen the fire as this causes the brickwork to crack.
-Please ensure that the metal grid is inserted in the trench to stop wood going into the area underneath the oven.